Applying effects to a layer

 Choose Effect > Perspective > Drop Shadow.

 A soft-edged shadow appears behind the nested layers of the BlueCrabLogo layer—the logo graphic and the words Explore Hawaii—in the Composition panel.
-You can customize the effect using the Effect Controls panel, which appears in front of the Project panel when you apply an effect.
+You can customize the effect using the Effect Controls panel.

 The drop shadow is nice, but the logo will stand out even more if you apply an emboss effect.
 You can use either the Effect menu or the Effects & Presets panel to locate and apply effects.

 Click the Effects & Presets tab to open the panel.
 Then click the arrow next to Stylize to expand the category.